SS Antilles (1906): Destruction

-The majority, 118 survivors, were rescued by Alcedo with 50 rescued by Corsair.
-Among the fifty persons rescued by Corsair was then Brigadier General William Sharp McNair who had been ordered to return to take command of 151st Field Artillery Brigade.
+118 survivors were rescued by Alcedo and 50 by Corsair.
+Among those rescued was author Stanley Kimmel and Brigadier General William Sharp McNair, who was returning to take command of 151st Field Artillery Brigade.
 A total of 67 people died in the sinking.
 The loss of life was the first case in the war involving a large number of US casualties.